dmkachko/ngtk-state/README.md

 A little typesafe bycicle to ride across the state management tasks in Angular.
 Use it whenever it is appropriate to avoid using the whole another framework-size layer like NgRx or some React based system.

+# Todo

+* Chaining actions : should be able to run another action on successfully executed one (effect?)
+* Handle exceptions in reducers : should be able to run another action on it or execute an effect
+* Asynchronous actions: a set of actions subsequently running the others on success, failure, complete and ability to cancel
+* Default reset state

 ---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.5.